zammad/zammad-admin-documentation/system/variables.rst

    variables/article
    variables/ticket

-Wait, what about custom objects?
+Wait, What About Custom Objects?
 --------------------------------

 Good point!
 Of course, we can't predict what objects you might create, but we